artdgn/json-sheets-api/README.md

 ### Run API locally and expose publicly via [ngrok](https://ngrok.com/):
-> This option is best for development or temporary usage.
+> This option is best for development or temporary usage (free as well).

 #### 1. Run the API locally:
 <details><summary> Local python (instructions) </summary>